Guillembonet/bunetz/blog_posts/how-i-over-engineered-my-cluster-part-1.md

 ## Introduction

-In this series I will talk about how I overengineered my Kubernetes cluster.
+In this series I will talk about how I over-engineered my Kubernetes cluster.
 I used to run some services on a single Raspberry Pi 4, but I was not very confident about the reliability or security of the setup.
 For this reason, and out of pure interest in Kubernetes, I decided to move to a Kubernetes cluster.

 Currently I have 2 Raspberry Pi (4 and 5) running a K3s cluster, with full support for metrics and alerts.